ynput/OpenPype/website/docs/artist_hosts_maya.md

 ## Set dressing in Maya

 Set dressing is term for easily populate complex scenes with individual parts.
-Pype allows to version and manage those sets.
+OpenPype allows to version and manage those sets.

 ### Publishing Set dress / Layout

 Working with Set dresses is very easy.
-Just load your assets into scene with [Loader](artist_tools.md#loader) (**Pype → Load...**).
+Just load your assets into scene with [Loader](artist_tools.md#loader) (**OpenPype → Load...**).
 Populate your scene as you wish, translate each piece to fit your need.
-When ready, select all imported stuff and go **Pype → Create...** and select **Set Dress** or **Layout**.
+When ready, select all imported stuff and go **OpenPype → Create...** and select **Set Dress** or **Layout**.
 This will create set containing your selection and marking it for publishing.

 :::note set dress vs layout
 Currently *set dress* and *layout* are functionally identical
 :::

-Now you can publish is with **Pype → Publish**.
+Now you can publish is with **OpenPype → Publish**.

 ### Loading Set dress / Layout

-You can load Set dress / Layout using [Loader](artist_tools.md#loader) (**Pype → Load...**).
+You can load Set dress / Layout using [Loader](artist_tools.md#loader) (**OpenPype → Load...**).
 Select you layout or set dress, right click on it and select **Reference Maya Ascii (ma)**.
 This will populate your scene with all those models you've put into layout.

-## Rendering with Pype
+## Rendering with OpenPype

-Pype in Maya can be used for submitting renders to render farm and for their subsequent publishing.
-Right now Pype support [AWS Thinkbox Deadline](https://www.awsthinkbox.com/deadline) and [Virtual Vertex Muster](https://www.vvertex.com/overview/).
+OpenPype in Maya can be used for submitting renders to render farm and for their subsequent publishing.
+Right now OpenPype support [AWS Thinkbox Deadline](https://www.awsthinkbox.com/deadline) and [Virtual Vertex Muster](https://www.vvertex.com/overview/).

 * For setting up Muster support see [admin section](admin_config#muster)
 * For setting up Deadline support see [here](admin_config#aws-thinkbox-deadline)

 :::note Muster login
 Muster is now configured so every user must log in to get authentication support.
-If Pype founds out this token is missing or expired, it will ask again for credentials.
+If OpenPype founds out this token is missing or expired, it will ask again for credentials.
 :::

 ### Creating basic render setup